ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 else
   set value to our action

-## Getting photos
+## Getting photos from the user
-We did actually had a choice here.
+We did actually have a choice here.
 We went with option 1.

 **Choice 1: defer to system camera.** With this option we just create a `<input type="file"...>` element and let the user agent do all the heavy lifting for us.